achow6/Baltimore-City-data-2014/README.md

 Considering the reports from the United Kingdom, this project uses Baltimore Vital Signs Open Data to determine if there is a relationship between environmental factors, such as percent of African Americans per neighborhood, violent crime rate per 1,000, and percentage of family households living under the poverty line, and children's education, measured through percent passing Maryland School Assessment (MSA) reading and math.

 # Business Question
-How different parent variables, such as poverty rate, crime rate, and racial demographics affect children’s education in Baltimore City?
+How do different parent variables, such as poverty rate, crime rate, and racial demographics affect children’s education in Baltimore City?

 # Data Question
 1. Cluster Analysis: How can different neighborhoods be grouped based on percent of African Americans per neighborhood, violent crime rate per 1,000, percentage of family households living under the poverty line, and percent passing Maryland School Assessment (MSA) reading and math?